BYD Seagull vs Nissan Leaf: Ultra-Affordable EV Showdown - ThinkEV Canada comparison

 The used Leaf market is also mature and transparent.
 Tools like LeafSpy (a $20 OBD2 app) give you exact battery health data — state of health percentage, individual cell voltages, charge cycles.
 No other used EV has this level of community-built diagnostic tooling.
 You can walk onto a dealer lot with a $30 Bluetooth OBD2 adapter and know more about the battery than the salesperson does.
 That transparency is a genuine buying advantage.

-Supply is robust across price points.
+Supply is strong across price points.
 A quick search on AutoTrader.ca or Facebook Marketplace in any major metro area returns dozens of Leaf listings.
 The market isn't tight — sellers are competing for buyers, which means negotiation leverage for you.
 Particularly on 2019–2020 models with the 40 kWh pack, supply exceeds demand in many markets.
 The Leaf's popularity in its era means parts availability is excellent, and any Nissan dealer can service it.

 The Seagull's Canadian arrival is still a moving target.
 Canada's January 2026 tariff reduction to 6.1% under the 49,000-vehicle quota opened the door, but BYD hasn't announced confirmed Canadian dealer pricing or launch dates as of this writing.
 First deliveries could come in late 2026 — or the timeline could slip further.